juvalen/mongo-docker/README.md

 # MongoDB with docker containers in Google Cloud

-Creates a mongodb cluster based on docker images in Google Cloud.
+Creates a mongodb cluster based on docker images in Google Cloud, which are created with Terraform.

 The virtual boxes can run docker containers to hold the nodes.
-Configuration and providioning is made from the host.
+Configuration of docker swarm is made with ansible.

+MongoDB cluster boxes is installed using docker swarm.

 ## Terraform setup